onsip/sipjs.com/content/guides/send-dtmf.md

 ### Send the Dial Tone

 These buttons don't do anything yet, though.
 Now we need to send the dtmf dial tone when the buttons are clicked.
-This is done by using the `sendDTMF(number)` method.
+This is done by using the `dtmf(number)` method.
 Using this method you can send one or multiple dial tones at the same time.
 We will add a click event for each button so that it sends the appropriate DTMF tone.

 <iframe
   style="width: 100%; height: 600px"